zyedidia/ftdetect/README.md

 supports saving the detection data structure to a file for very fast loading/startup time.

-A default set of detectors for 135 different languages is provided as an embedded dataset.
+A default set of detectors for 135 different languages is provided.
+If you would like to do the embedding yourself you can specify the `ftdetect_custom` build tag to avoid embedding the default detectors.

 The `./cmd/detect` directory contains an example tool which uses the default detectors to perform file detection on the first argument to the CLI